Commercially viable scandium deposits are rare, making widespread use of the metal tricky. However, there is indeed opportunity in the space.

-Even when it is found at elevated levels, processing can be difficult, leading to very few stable sources of the metal.
+What’s more, even when scandium is found at elevated levels, processing it can be difficult, leading to very few stable sources of this critical metal.
 Not surprisingly, that means there has been very little adoption of scandium in commercial applications.

-However, as John Kaiser of Kaiser Research has pointed out several times in the past few years, that doesn’t mean there hasn’t been plenty of research into using the critical material.
-“Hundreds of applications [have been] filed, many of them related to alloys with aluminum,” he said in an interview with the Investing News Network.
+However, as John Kaiser of Kaiser Research has pointed out several times in the past few years, that doesn’t mean there hasn’t been research into how scandium could be used in the future.
+“Hundreds of applications (have been) filed, many of them related to alloys with aluminum,” he said in an interview with the Investing News Network.
 “This obscure metal is going to go ballistic in the next few years.”

 Current scandium production

-The first reported large-scale scandium production was associated with Russian military programs.
+The first known large-scale scandium production was associated with Russian military programs.
 Details are lost to history, but Russians reportedly alloyed the metal with aluminum to make lightweight MIG fighter parts.
-Mining at these historic Russian production sites has ceased.
-However, stockpiles of scandium oxide and scandium master alloy remain in Russia.
+Mining at these historic Russian production sites has ceased, but stockpiles of scandium oxide and scandium master alloy remain in Russia.
 These stockpiles are rumored to be dwindling, but continue to be offered for sale on the market.

 Instead, the metal is traded between private parties, mostly at undisclosed prices and in undisclosed amounts.
-Therefore, understanding the precise volume of its production and trade is difficult, and independent estimations are more relevant.
+Therefore, understanding the precise volume of production and cost of scandium is difficult, and independent estimations are more relevant.

 Despite the lack of known, stable supply, scientists and engineers have been working hard to develop new products incorporating the metal.
 Scandium’s potential in high-tech applications is well documented.
 Highlights of the metal’s properties include:

-Kaiser stated in a 2015 interview with the Investing News Network that “there’s an enormous latent demand for scandium if it ever became available on a primary, scalable basis.”
+As Kaiser has explained, “There’s an enormous latent demand for scandium if it ever became available on a primary, scalable basis.”

 In other words, the only barrier to accessing demand from a whole new family of high-performance aluminum materials and energy/lighting products is the lack of a commercially viable larger-scale scandium production.
 Interestingly, Kaiser’s work highlights two important scandium market events in recent months that may “have the potential to launch scandium demand growth over the next decade towards a 1,000 (tonne per annum) market worth $2 billion.”